SixteenThousand/Phase/README.md

 - [ ] Allow phase to put date-time-stamps anywhere in the file name, possibly by changing how the STAMP_FORMAT variable works.
-- [ ] Remove the need to not use single quotes in answers to initialisation prompts
+- [ ] Remove the need to not use single quotes in answers to initialisation prompts; when making a desktop file, punctuation (specifically ') will break the phase config, since you'll get a value like 'I'm tired', which is invalid TOML
-- [ ] BUG: when making a desktop file, punctuation (specifically ') will
+- [ ] make desktop entry files always use 'phase' as GenericName
-  break the phase config, since you'll get a value like 'I'm tired', which is invalid TOML
-- [ ] Add more to help, including documentation of python datetime format codes
+- [ ] Add more to help, including documentation of python datetime format codes; maybe make a `phase help command`?
 - [ ] Allow release to use a filename with a different extension; maybe have a backup.release.extension attribute?
 - [ ] Allow date-time-stamps to be used as version numbers
+- [ ] create a `phase info` command to query the .phase file

 ---